rodekruis/data-service-catalogue/docs/payment/payment-reporting.md

 - Select the **Payment#** for which you would like to export the payment data
 - Click on **Export Report** button
 - A pop-up window will request a confirmation.**This will download an Excel file with all People Affected included in this payment**
-- The file will be exported into the download folder as a excel file.
+- The file will be exported into the download folder as an excel file.

 ### Oversee the Activity Overview in PA profile